Department of Computer Science, University of British Columbia

-The UBC Computer Science (UBC CS) department at the University of British Columbia was established in May 1968.
+The Department of Computer Science at the University of British Columbia was established in May 1968.
 UBC CS is located at the UBC Point Grey campus in Vancouver, British Columbia, Canada.
-As of September 2022, it has 65 faculty, 62 staff, 248 graduate students, and 2,763 undergraduates.
+As of November 2023, it has 66 faculty, 64 staff, 259 graduate students, and 2,774 undergraduates.

 History

 The Computer Science department was established in May 1968 by six founding UBC faculty members: